-Here I rustle up a favourite dish of stir-fried green curry prawns and vegetables on rice noodles which makes a perfect midweek dish.
+Here I rustle up one of Peter’s much loved dishes of stir-fried green curry prawns and vegetables on rice noodles.

-Unlike regular Thai curries, this stir fried version is lighter, with less sauce, making it a great option for lunchtime!
+Unlike regular Thai curries, this stir fried version is lighter, with less sauce, making it a great option for lunchtime too if you fancy it.

 I also prefer to use rice noodles, which are a healthier option than wheat/egg noodles.
 There are only 96 calories per 1/2 cup and contain very little fat too.